 Like a <component>, a <message> element has id and name attributes.
 It also has msgType attribute, a short name.
 In tag=value encoding, msgType is the value of tag 35.

-Message has two additional attributes, context and originator that are used with workflow.
-Suffice it to say for now that context is the name of a scenario, a particular usage of a message type.
+In FIX, a MsgType is often reused for multiple use cases.
+For example, an ExecutionReport with msgType=″8″, is overloaded for acceptance of an order, rejection, execution, cancel confirmation, etc. In the Orchestra schema, the scenario attribute is used to name each of those use cases.
+Each of the variations of a MsgType can have slightly different message structures.

+Another attribute of <message> called flow ties a message to an exchange of messages between actors.

 Message structure

 A <protocol>/<messages> element contains any number of child <message> elements.
 From the perspective of the XML schema, a <message> is very similar to a <component>; they contain the same member types and share most attributes.
 However, <message> is a top-level entity only; it cannot be contained by other message parts, nor can messages be nested.